-- What steps will you follow to test the project?
+- What steps will you follow to test the dance?
 Explain with details.

 Follow the steps below as you create your project:

-Plan out the path you want to program your robot to take using drawings and pseudocode.
+Plan out the dance using drawings and pseudocode.

-Use the pseudocode you created to develop your project using text.
+Use the pseudocode you created to develop your project using VEXcode V5.

-Test your project often and iterate on it using what you learned from your testing.
+Run your project to test it often and iterate on it using what you learned from your testing.

 Teacher Toolbox - Example Pseudocode Solution

-Here is an example of what students' pseudocode might look like.
+The following is an example of what students' pseudocode might look like.
 Keep in mind, you can suggest that students provide more detailed pseudocode.
-An example could be, "drive forward for 1000 mm toward the first package" instead of just "drive forward."
+An example could be, "open and close the claw" instead of just "claps."

 If you want to score their pseudocode, here is a rubric for doing so.
 If you plan to use this or any rubric, it is recommended that you show the rubric to students or give them a copy of it before starting to work.

-If you're having trouble getting started, review the Example Projects within VEXcode V5:
+If you're having trouble getting started, review the following in VEXcode V5: